TheJazMaster/Eddie/README.md

 Huge thanks to **Arin** for doing the character sprite, border and card frame, and for design advice.

-All visuals (and lack thereof) besides those are placeholders and will most likely be changed before 1.0.0
+All visuals (and lack thereof) besides those are placeholders and will most likely be changed before 1.0.0.
+Dialogue will also be added for 1.0.0 or after.

 Links to the [GitHub page](https://github.com/TheJazMaster/Eddie) and the [modloader](https://github.com/Ewanderer/CobaltCoreModLoader)'s